mvdb01/assembly-genomics/_episodes/04-ont-assembly.md

 |--------|----------|--------|
 |  S     |identifier|Sequence|

-Next step is extracting the identifier and the consensus sequence from the `assembly graph` and convert it to multi-fasta format.
+Next step is extracting the identifier and the consensus sequence from the `assembly graph` and convert it to multi-fasta format:

+>identifier1
+sequence1
+>identifier2
+sequence2

 We will apply the linux tool `awk`, which does pattern scanning and processing in text files, for extracting the identifier and sequence from the graph and print it to fasta format.

 The identifier of the sequence on a segment line is stored in the second column and can be captured by AWK with the variable $2.
 The sequence beloning to that identifier can be found on the third column and can be captured by AWK with the variable $3.

-and starts printing for every occurrence the sequence identifiers, which can be found in column 2 `$2` in the gfa file.
-Fasta files starts with the `>` symbol in every header  in front of it.
-On the next line `\n` the actual sequence will be printed `$3`.

 ~~~
 $ awk '/^S/{print ">"$2"\n"$3}' \